Near-Optimal Design of Safe Output Feedback Controllers from Noisy Data: Problem Statement: the Model-Based Case

 \subsection{Convex design through the IOP}

-By leveraging tools offered by the framework of the Input-Output Parametrization\footnote{The IOP yields a convex representation of input-output closed-loop responses.
-It is numerically stable for the case of infinite-horizon stable plants and for finite-horizon control problems; we refer the interest reader to \cite{zheng2019system} for details.} (IOP) \cite{furieri2019input}, we formulate a convex program that computes the optimal safe feedback control policy by searching over the input-output closed-loop responses.
+By leveraging tools offered by the framework of the Input-Output Parametrization\footnote{Similar to \cite{goulart2007output,zheng2019equivalence}, the IOP \cite{furieri2019input} yields a convex representation of input-output closed-loop responses.
+It is also numerically stable for the case of infinite-horizon stable plants and for finite-horizon control problems \cite{zheng2019system}.} (IOP) \cite{furieri2019input}, one can formulate a convex optimization problem that computes the optimal safe feedback control policy by searching over the input-output closed-loop responses.
 The state-space equations \eqref{eq:dynamic} provide the following relations between trajectories

 where $\mathbf{P}_A(:,0)$ denotes the first block-column of $\mathbf{P}_A$ and